 On land, visitors have the opportunity to explore the lush valleys by bike, foot or cable; swing through treetops on the popular zipline, cycle down the steep, winding trails, or discover the myriad hiking tracks that envelope the island.
 By sea, Kaua’i boasts outstanding snorkelling, diving, fishing and surfing – abundant opportunities to get onto and under the water.

 One of the wettest places on earth, Mt.
 Waialeale offers stunning natural vegetation and impressive hikes, like the famously breathtaking Kalalau Trail.
 In the north, the iconic Na Pali coast extends for 27 kilometres, revealing vast beaches and immeasurable natural beauty.
 Appreciate the cliffs by sea or air for some of the worlds best views.
-Kaua’i’s north coast also plays host to fantastic surf during the winter months while the south coast is where it’s at in the summer.
+Kaua’i’s north coast also plays host to fantastic surf during the winter months while the hawaii coast is where it’s at in the summer.

 A popular place to visit for nature and outdoor lovers alike, Kaua’i offers a great range of tours and activities, from the panoramic views of the Hanalei Valley to the gentle Kaua’i warmth and hospitality.
 For some of the world’s most captivating natural beauty, look no further than Kaua’i.